Pickleball Gear

 Buy if:

-if you want a net you can take home, there's no better than the SwiftNet 2.1.
-It weighs just 17 lbs, and is so easy to carry.
+if you want a net you can take home, I'd recommend the SwiftNet 2.1.
+It weighs just 17 lbs, and is really easy to carry.

-I was able to assemble this net with my partner in 1 minute and 47 seconds.
-No other net has come close to that set-up time.
+I assembled this net with my partner in 1 minute and 47 seconds.
+No other net comes close to that setup time.

-with a taut top cord and no center post, this net plays like a permanent net.
+with a taut top cord and no center post, this plays like a permanent net.

 Pass if: